 Polar lays out roadmap for Flow app and web overhaul

 Polar has just launched the Loop, a screenless fitness tracker positioned as a minimalist alternative to Whoop.
 The hardware sticks to the essentials, but the app experience is where Polar has lagged.
 That may be about to change.
-The company has shared a roadmap for a full overhaul of its Flow ecosystem, spanning both the mobile app and web platform.
+A full overhaul of its Flow ecosystem is under way, spanning both the mobile app and web platform.

-This redesign is structured in phases, each with a specific goal.
-The entire plan is already underway.
+Information revealed earlier shows this redesign is structured in phases, each with a specific goal.
 Please note, the images in this article are a concept design that Polar has done – not the final thing.
 So all of this is subject to change.
+Also, Polar has not given any specific dates or timelines.

 Phase 1 focused on backend groundwork